 Some debt management plan providers also give debt advice, and it is important to adhere to it.
 If they do provide debt advice, this also comes under the FCA rules.

 Any debt advice a DMP provider gives you should be in your best interests (read “Reason why letter”).
 And that includes whether you are offered a DMP.
 You must also be informed of the importance of meeting your priority debts, including mortgages, rent, and utility payments.

 Any advice you’re given must include:

 - A realistic assessment of your financial situation with adequate data use

-- Checking your spending, although standard average figures may be used if appropriate
+- Checking your spending is important, although standard average figures may be used if appropriate.

 - Warning about what could happen if you stop making payments